Anna Bessonova: Career

+In 1998, Bessonova participated at the 1998 World Youth Games in Moscow and won a gold medal in ribbon, silver medals in ball and hoop and a bronze in rope in junior competition.

 In 1999, Bessonova was the youngest in the Ukrainian team during the 1999 World Championship in Osaka, Japan, yet she made such a good impression that the RG specialists wrote her name immediately as a future top gymnast.
 In the 2001 World Championships, Alina Kabaeva and her teammate Irina Tchachina who originally won gold and silver medal in all-around respectively tested positive to a banned diuretic (furosemide) and were stripped of their medals.
 Ukraine's Tamara Yerofeeva who originally won bronze was awarded the gold with Bulgaria's Simona Peycheva from 4th to taking the silver and Bessonova from 5th was awarded the bronze medal.

+In 2001, Bessonova participated at the 2001 Goodwill Games in Brisbane and won a bronze medal in clubs.

 In 2002, Bessonova tested positive for norephedrine, a banned stimulant in March during a competition in Disneyland Paris Stadium by France and was banned for two months.
 Bessonova briefly competed as member of the Ukrainian Group.
 She and the Ukrainian Group won the gold medal in five Ribbons in New Orleans.
 She dominated the 2002 World Cup Final in Stuttgart in November, by winning the first place on the hoop, the rope and the clubs.
 After that Bessonova (aged 18) became a leader of the Ukrainian national team.

 In 2003 in Budapest she won two World titles — the hoop event final edging out Alina Kabaeva (performing to music from Swan Lake) and the clubs final where she beat Irina Tchachina for the gold.
 Bessonova was very close to the all-around title but finished with the silver medal behind Russia's Alina Kabaeva after a drop during her ball routine.
 In 2003, she won three European gold medals — in hoop, clubs and ribbon event finals.
 She won three of four finals in the 2003 Grand Prix tournament in Kyiv.